MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 - Skills and consumers communicate over HTTP using the Bot Framework protocol.
 - A skill consumer can consume multiple skills.
 - A skill consumer can consume a skill regardless of the language used to implement the skill.
-For example, a C# bot can consume a skill implemented using Python.
+For example, a C# bot can consume a skill implemented using JavaScript.
 - A skill can also be a skill consumer and call other skills.
 - Skills support user authentication; however, user authentication is local to the skill and can't be transferred to another bot.
 - Skills can work with both the Bot Framework adapter and custom adapters.